Register user

 ### Select the user's jurisdiction [#select-the-users-jurisdiction]

-Choose the user's country from the dropdown.
-DALP validates the value as an ISO 3166 alpha-2 country code before the transaction is submitted.
+Choose the country from the dropdown.
+DALP validates the selection as an ISO 3166 alpha-2 country code before submitting the transaction.

 <Callout type="info" title="Jurisdiction controls eligibility checks">

-Country selection can be used by compliance rules, but it does not automatically apply a legal rule or verification
+The selected jurisdiction feeds compliance rules but does not automatically apply a legal rule or verification

 result.
-Choose the country from the user's legal residence or incorporation evidence.
+Choose the value from the user's legal residence or incorporation evidence.

 </Callout>